khuang28jhu/bs3/README.md

 --snap-h             MaxHits, (default: 250 on the Mac version, 300 on Linux) a SNAP option; There
                      are often patterns that occur within multiple locations of a genome.
 Processing the hashtable index hits with seeds that match these patterns is time-consuming.
-                     This option sets a threshold on the number of locations that a seed can match to.
-                     Seeds matching to locations more than this number are considered never existed during the alignment step.
+                     This option sets a threshold on the number of locations that a seed can match to .Seeds matching to locations more than this number are considered never existed during the alignment step.

 Methylation Rate Statistics Display Option: